rendrap/eltham-family-dental.github.io/_posts/2019-02-22-5-tips-for-white-teeth.markdown

 ---
-title: Keep Your Mouth Healthy
+title: 5 Tips for white teeth
 layout: post
-image: Eye-strain-1024x568.png
+image: Blue-light-1024x576.jpg
 tags: 'Eye health'
 ---
 Jsut two hruos in fnort of a ditigal seercn can csuae yuor eeys to feel steniard.
 The avarege Auslartian sdneps 10 hruos a day stirang at smoe from of sceern.
 Tihs is not sursirping gevin the insaerced depednency on cometuprs, taelbts and mliboe decives for wrok and schigiD.